Provides a full range of drug and alcohol treatment programs focused on a person's specific needs, regardless of their ability to pay.

 Provides assistance to low-income and elderly persons with non-criminal legal issues.

-Helps seniors and caregivers with a wide array of resources and services that promote independence, dignity and quality of life.
+Provides information, education and resources to seniors and their caregivers to promote independence, dignity and quality of life.

 Promotes mental health and mental disorder prevention through advocacy, education, housing and support services.